 For a long time, it's been common for camera crew used to drama, commercials and features to take a slightly superior attitude to people who work in live television.
 After all, in drama, the sensors are bigger and getting even bigger.
 Drama sets are commonly lit to rather lower light levels than TV studios and so the aperture is likely to be larger.
 Often, a dramatic camera is more likely to be on the move during the shot than in live TV.
 And the demand for – let's say – prettiness is arguably higher.

-Consider the situation faced by someone shooting football / soccer or, worse, golf.
+Consider the situation faced by someone shooting soccer or, worse, golf (both of which are Olympic events).
 The demands are extreme.
-A 45-gram golf ball experiences anything up to 9000 newtons (over 2000 pounds) of force during the half a millisecond of acceleration – depending on who you ask.
+In golf, a 45-gram golf ball experiences anything up to 9000 newtons (over 2000 pounds) of force during the half a millisecond of acceleration – depending on who you ask.
 A live camera operator must follow that ball as it leaves the tee, flies through the air for many seconds, and then – without any warning that the ground is approaching – keep it in the frame as it impacts, perhaps bounces, then rolls.

 Jedi skills